-“For large organisations like Samsung, digital transformation starts by taking a leap of faith.
+“For large organizations like Samsung, digital transformation starts by taking a leap of faith.
 That means putting money into ad tech and digital infrastructure before you really start to see ROI.”

 Mick Armstrong, Head of Digital and Data, Samsung, Australia

-“It’s clear to me that understanding the role of data and programmatic and how that fashions highly personalised content at scale is going to determine the future of marketing.”
+“It’s clear to me that understanding the role of data and programmatic and how that fashions highly personalized content at scale is going to determine the future of marketing.”

 Sir Martin Sorrell, Executive Chairman, S4Capital